cucapra/latte/2025/web/content/_index.md

 ## Program

-Here's a tentative schedule for the workshop.
+Here's the schedule for the workshop.
 All times are in Rotterdam time (Central European Summer Time).
+Our room within the conference venue is the J.F.
+Staalroom.

 > Europe switches to summer time on March 30.
 Make sure to include the date when you [convert to your local time zone][tz]!